The rise of consumerism

 Advertisement in the London Daily Post, 'Any persons disposed to buy a Negro', 1740

 Advertisement for ‘Any persons disposed to buy a Negro’ demonstrates the shocking attitude to slaves which existed in Georgian society.
 Slavery would not be officially abolished in the British territories until 1833.View images from this item (1)

-Over the course of the 1700s perhaps 11 million slaves were exported by European merchants from Africa to the slave colonies on the opposite side of the Atlantic.
-As many as one in five slaves died during the journey, after enduring cramped, filthy and dangerous conditions.
+Over the course of the 1700s perhaps 11 million enslaved people were exported by European merchants from Africa to colonies on the opposite side of the Atlantic.
+As many as one in five enslaved Africans died during the journey, after enduring cramped, filthy and dangerous conditions.
 Thousands of others would die later on the plantations as a result of disease, overwork and maltreatment.
 Only in the latter part of the century did a forceful British anti-slavery movement emerge, led by evangelical reformers such as William Wilberforce and Thomas Clarkson.
 The expansion of the transatlantic slave trade can thus be located in the growth of British consumer demand, behind which lay the sale into bondage of many millions of Africans.

 Account of the Liverpool slave trade